itsdheerajbudhiraja/express-boilerplate-ts/README.md

 - `src/utils` This contains common utilities
 - `src/workers` This implements workerpool and worker tasks to execute in worker threads
 - `src/p_queue` This contains extensible Persistent Queue interface and Redis Pub/Sub implementation
-- `src/cache` This contains extensible application cache and Implementation of Node Cache
+- `src/cache` This contains extensible application cache and Implementation of Node Cache and Redis Cache demonstrating factory pattern
 - `src/__tests__` This contains unit and integration test cases
 - `rust-wasm-libs` This contains web assembly code for simple factorial example
 - `keys` This contains blank `privateKey.pem` and `publicKey.pem` used by JWT auth implementation.
 One needs to put actual RSA keys in those files before running the application or test cases.